-Numbers of Classes
+A. Numbers of Classes

 Within the Greenshaw Speech and Language Resourced Provision (GRP from now on), there is 1 class per year group from Year 7 to 11 of a maximum of 6 pupils per group.
+These pupils are assessed as to the level of their needs, with some pupils requiring up to 80% adapted curriculum (full specialist provision), whilst others are more able to stay in a greater number of mainstream lessons (associate specialist provision).
 Over a week, all Greenshaw High School pupils have a maximum of 24 hours face-to-face teaching time in mainstream classrooms.

-GRP pupils have 2 hours (minimum) therapy time which is in lieu of an MFL lesson in KS3.
+GRP pupils who are associate pupils have 2 hours (minimum) therapy time which is in lieu of an MFL lesson in KS3.
 Some pupils have additional literacy/numeracy/1:1 S&L therapy/ alternative provision at KS4, so can be exposed to an additional 10 hours a week of direct specialist input.
+Those pupils in Year 7 & 8 who are on a full specialist provision have an additional 11 hours a fortnight being taught a Topic curriculum covering humanities subjects.